joinpursuit/arrays_assignment/README.md

 ```

+## 6. Problem Six - Log odd/even numbers

-15. Given an array of numbers, write code that logs all the odd numbers
+a.
+Given an array of numbers, write code that logs all the odd numbers

 ```js